gcskoenig/icr/README.md

 ```
 python scripts/experiment-all-types.py [path-to-experiment-folder] [scm-path] [gamma] 6000 5
 ```

+6000 is the overall sample size and 5 is the number of experiment iterations.

-In the ``path-to-results-all-types/`` folder you can then find two files called
+In the ``[path-to-experiment-folder]`` folder you can then find two files called

 - ``resultss.csv``: summary statistics for all experiment folders in the specified result folder. mean and standard deviation for
   - `eta_mean`: specified desired acceptance rate